 This is a tricky question and one that isn’t very clear.
 If the divorce decree is silent as to who pays, then you’ll have to work it out with your ex.
-While the cost of activity fees, camps, clothing, etc. can be very expensive it is not dealt with under Minnesota Child Support laws and you normally have to work this out either during the divorce process to see who will pay what fees in the future.
+While the cost of activity fees, camps, clothing, etc. can be very expensive, it is not dealt with under Minnesota child support laws and you normally have to work this out during the divorce process to see who will pay what fees in the future.

 Can I take the kids out-of-state?

 You can usually leave the state with your kids, as long as you intend to return.
 This is true both during the divorce and after.
-The issue that comes up very frequently, however, is moving out of state, which you have to get either permission from the other parent or cour permission if you move or intend to move out of state.
+The issue that comes up very frequently, however, is moving out of state.
+To move out of state, that parent that intends to move must get permission from the other parent.

 III.
 Child Support